 After your surgery, you will have a large dressing on your knee which is designed to protect your wound from infection.
 There will also likely be a tube inserted in the area after surgery which aims to drain blood away from the area which was operated on in order to avoid excess blood collecting.

-This dressing will need to be changed regularly in order to keep the area clean and help to avoid infection.
+This dressing will need to be changed regularly during knee replacement recovery in order to keep the area clean and help to avoid infection.

-It’s important to be walking with assistance as soon as possible following your surgery, which the nursing staff will be on hand to help you with and lead you through.
+It’s important to be walking with assistance as soon as possible following your surgery, which the nursing staff will be on hand to help you with and lead you through which will help with your knee replacement recovery.

 One of the many advantages to choosing knee replacement surgery with Ramsay is that our orthopaedic nursing staff are experienced in supporting our patients through the initial post-surgery phase of recovery so we can ensure you can be home as soon as you’re physically ready.

-We will help you get accustomed to walking with a frame or crutches so you can regain your independence.
+We will help you get accustomed to walking with a frame or crutches so you can regain your independence during your knee replacement recovery stages.
 You will also probably be taught some additional exercises to help get some strength back in your knee and build your confidence back up.
 There will likely be some discomfort when getting back into using your knee, but this will fade over time.

 On average, most people will stay at one of our hospitals for around 2 to 4 days after surgery to kickstart the recovery process, build up confidence and ensure everything with your surgery has gone smoothly.